 - Salesforce Agentforce for Service: Only practical for orgs already on Salesforce Service Cloud; standalone deployment requires $165+/user/mo Service Cloud plus Agentforce add-on

-- Freshdesk Freddy AI: Deflection rates in our partner testing consistently run 8-12 percentage points below Fin on equivalent ticket volumes; acceptable for Freshdesk-locked teams
+- Freshdesk Freddy AI: Deflection rates trail Fin on equivalent ticket volumes; acceptable for Freshdesk-locked teams, not competitive as a standalone choice

 - Tidio: Right for micro-SMB under 500 tickets/month but not a serious competitor for the mid-market and enterprise buyer this guide targets